santanunath/ok-docker-nextjs-boilerplate-with-nginx/README.md

 'public' and 'app' folders are created automatically.
 - all 'pages' in nextjs must be defined inside folder /app/
 - default Home page (page.js) is define inside folder /app/
+- You can start editing the Home page by modifying 'app/page.js'

 ## Getting Started